Volunteer on a Trail Project

 - Very Strenuous: Weeklong backcountry trip covering 15 miles a day with large gains in elevation and carrying full packs weighing 50-60 pounds.

 Join us in the field to swing a tool, move dirt, or build a new structure.
 MWA projects range from moderate to very strenuous, from one day to 10 days, staying anywhere from car campsites to primitive sites in the backcountry.

 Give us a call if we can offer more details.
 We can help you choose the volunteer project that is right for you.
 It's important that you pull your weight, but learning new skills and having new experiences are what MWA volunteer projects are all about.

 We need camp cooks for car camping and backcountry projects.
 MWA provides the budget, menu suggestions, kitchen gear, and hungry volunteers.
 You help with the food shopping, menu planning, and on-site chef skills.
 Two cooks are often better than one, so bring a friend!
-Check out our Camp Cook page.
-Want to join a field project, but not interested in all the heavy lifting.
-Then volunteer as a camp cook.
+Check out our Camp Cook page for more details.

-The Back Country Horsemen of Montana and its various clubs have given us amazing pack support over the years.
+The Backcountry Horseman and its various clubs have given us amazing pack support over the years.
 If you're interested in packing, we'd love to chat with you!
 We schedule most of our packing trips in February and March, well before the summer projects.
 All packers must be currently certified in USFS Defensive Horsemenship Training.
 For more information, check out our Packer Page here.

 Nearly half of our trail projects take place in the backcountry, anywhere from four to 18 miles from the nearest trailhead.
 We are therefore very grateful for our packing friends.We are used to working with horse and mule strings, but we're not opposed to llamas, goats, or big dogs that can pack our gear into the backcountry.